fraVlaca/HyperPay/hyperlane-package/README.md

   - Relayer: watches chains and runs; no CONFIG_FILES errors
   - Validators: start and write to /data/validator-checkpoints
 ## Warp route quick test (cross-chain send)
-- Ensure your enclave is running and the TEST warp route is deployed.
+- Ensure your enclave is running and the TEST warp route is deployed and seeded.
 - Run a small transfer from ethereum to arbitrum using only your provided RPCs:

   kurtosis service exec hyperlane hyperlane-cli "sh -lc 'hyperlane warp send --origin ethereum --destination arbitrum --warp /configs/registry/deployments/warp_routes/ETH/arbitrum-ethereum-config.yaml --amount 1 --relay -r /configs/registry -y'"